Published: July 1st, 2020 at 7:24 am EDT

 The male incubus here was of course fabled far more powerful. the Latin word for “nightmare” is incubo, a main root overlapped with the Latin incubare, “to lie on,” as opposed to the sucubi’s “under.”

-You read that right, folks: “nightmare” and “missionary, male-dominated sex” in Latin, share the same root.
+You read that right: “nightmare” and “missionary, male-dominated sex” in Latin, share the same root.

 By the late twentieth century, incubi remained so undiscussed and lost to old culture, that the word itself began to have its own, new meaning.
 It began to refer almost uniquely to a band, which at the time consisted of musicians Brandon Boyd, Mike Einziger, José Pasillas, Dirk Lance and Chris Kilmore.

-In India, and in Buddhism in particular, we witness very different beings or lore, very different superpowers.
-A bodhisattva, translated from Sanskrit as “one who has and is perfect knowledge,” is one who could venture into the infinite bliss of nirvana, but chooses to stay on Earth with the rest of humanity, jogging alongside their teammates when sprint in their step is rendered nascent.
-It is compassion that motivates bodhisattvas, their work, empathy tidal waves in bloom.
+In India, and in Buddhism in particular, exist spectrally opposite beings and lore.
+A bodhisattva, translated from Sanskrit as “one who has and is perfect knowledge,” is one who could venture into the infinite bliss of nirvana, but chooses to stay on Earth with the rest of humanity, jogging alongside their teammates.
+It is compassion that motivates bodhisattvas, their work, empathy tidal waves in break.

-In their careers, these band members have made something new.
 Call it and they what you will.
-What it is, whom they represent, is Music in motion, unimpeded.
-In random samplings amidst the notes they emit, their at-least temporarily spotless minds are found “pure” and “good,” a default direction of the universe exposed by these privileged and willing few who had cleared their own cognitive attics and, for as deeply and as often as they could, became Music incarnate, vectored towards stars.
+What it is, whom they represent, is music in motion, unimpeded.
+In random samplings amidst the notes they emit, their at-least temporarily spotless minds are found “pure” and “good,” a default direction of the universe exposed by these privileged and willing few who had cleared their own cognitive attics and, for as deeply and as often as they could, became music incarnate, vectored towards stars — stellar.

 Incubus was just another alt-rock band from the early 2000’s still trying to make “Fetch” happen if they’re making anything at all.

-(On names, I am not the right one to decide anything, so I will only speak of their music and what it teaches.)
-Incubus is one of the most dynamic bands four-wheeling across the current soundscape of 2020.
-Over time, they’ve designed a highly-engaging, melodic and new style, the gorgeous and brutally effective “Heavy Shimmer,” with lyrical and sonic themes clear, precise and decidedly the result of self-actualization and charity.
+Incubus is one of the most dynamic bands four-wheeling across the current soundscape.
+Over time, they’ve designed a highly-engaging, melodic and new style, the gorgeous and brutally effective Glitterbomb, with lyrical and sonic themes clear, precise and decidedly the result of self-actualization and charity.
 In their music therefore are increasingly more and more pendants of presence, ripe for listeners’ own catharses.
-The band serves as an example of artists who reflect and grow, with audience prioritized, but ever-so-slightly second to self-development — artists increasingly purified, artistry gamified and exercised.
-Their songs are a living template new artists may inhabit, and from that shared position, blast off into their own potentials of creation, stretching Music like taffy.